Southside (Lil Baby song)

 "Southside" is a song by American rapper Lil Baby.
 It was released by 4 Pockets Full, Wolfpack Music Group, Quality Control Music, Motown and Capitol Records on May 8, 2018 as the first single from Lil Baby's debut album Harder Than Ever (2018).
 It was produced by Southside and Max Lord.

 Composition

 The song features "street-oriented bars" from Lil Baby, who pays homage to his Atlanta neighborhood and raps about "everything from swag, Crips, and his Draco".

 Music video

-The music video was released on May 8, 2018, and directed by Edgar Esteves.
-Filmed in Lil Baby's neighborhood, Baby "gathers everyone for this video".
-They are shown dancing and flashing money on a "sunny spring day".
+The music video was released on May 8, 2018, and was directed by Edgar Esteves.
+Filmed in Lil Baby's neighborhood, he "gathers everyone for this video" where they are shown dancing and flashing money on a "sunny spring day".